 Suffering from hernia?
 And thinking about undergoing surgery for it?
 Well!
-Hernia may not be a life-threatening disorder but is surely a problem of concern.
+A hernia may not be a life-threatening disorder but is surely a problem of concern.
 One can see different types of hernia pictures while searching for hernia and its treatment.
 A hernia is a protruding mass of tissue that is often seen bulging out from the abdominal wall and remains in the abdominal cavity causing shooting pain, vomiting, constipation, heartburn, cough, and related symptoms.

 Also Read: Facts Everybody Should Know About A Hernia